hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 ### Import a module and choose a function to use

-`import` means import a module from the Internet. eg: `import numpy` to import a module called numpy.
+`import` means import a module from the Internet. you can import modules by writing `import`+ module name on terminal.
+And there are many modules out there, commonly used modules like [numpy](https://docs.scipy.org/doc/numpy/user/quickstart.html),[scipy](http://scipy.github.io/devdocs/tutorial/index.html), *click to check out more details*

+eg: `import numpy` to import a module called numpy.
 (Generally, "import" is always written on the top to indicate readers what kind of module and functions you will use.)

-`.` means we choose one of the functions in a specific module. eg:
+* There are many functions in a module, *module name +`.`+function name* means we choose a specific functions in a module. eg:

 ```
 import numpy
 print numpy.pi
 ```
-It means choose a function called "pi" from the module "numpy".You will get pi as 3.1415927.eg:
+It means choose a function called "pi" from the module "numpy".You will get pi as 3.1415927.
+Therefore, whenever you want to use a function, you should check out which modules contain this function, then you use `.` notation to reference to one function, and input the parameter into `()`  after the function, after excute this command, you can get the results you want.eg:
 ```
-import scipy
+import numpy
-print scipy.pi
+print(numpy.sin(numpy.pi/6))
 ```

-You will get pi as 3.1415927.(Both "numpy" and "scipi" contain the pi function.)

-`()`means you should input something in the function.
-Otherwise, it will automatically input default numbers.
+> 0.5

 #### 2. Exercise: Caculate the area of a round